Three terrorist attacks have been carried out in the UK since March 2017.

-While we pray for the grieving families and the dozens injured, Christians must also pray for those in authority over us (1 Timothy 2:1-2).
+While we pray for the grieving families and the hundreds injured, Christians must also pray for those in authority over us (1 Timothy 2:1-2).
 We are deeply thankful for the police and security services, who put their lives on the line to protect us all.
-The 22 March attack shows what they are up against.

-The horrific attack on Westminster must lead us to pray – for wisdom for our governing authorities, for protection from terrorism, and that the response of those in authority will be right and effective.
+The horrific attacks in London and Manchester must lead us to pray – for wisdom for our governing authorities, for protection from terrorism, and that the response of those in authority will be right and effective.

-Once again it was not a Christian – or an atheist – who carried out this act of terrorism.
-Our leaders need to concentrate on the real issues and not spread the net so widely that every person with strong beliefs, no matter how peaceloving or innocuous, is put on the same level as an Islamist seeking violent jihad.
+It is not Christians – or atheists – who are carrying out these acts of terrorism.
+Our leaders need to concentrate on the real issues and not spread the net so widely that every person with strong beliefs, no matter how peace-loving or innocuous, is put on the same level as an Islamist seeking violent jihad.

 The Christian Institute supports Government efforts to combat terrorism and the ideologies which underpin it.
 However, we are very concerned about the vague definition of extremism.